koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 A few minutes later Wes calls Bills, explaining why the change management process is not popular within IT:

 > No one could get a single thing done.
 It was ridiculous and a waste of time.
->
-> That software application she made us use is a total piece of crap.
+That software application she made us use is a total piece of crap.
 It takes twenty minutes to fill out all those fields for a simple five-minute change!

 ### Unplanned Work
-Bill starts yet another day with an email informing him on another urgent matter that must be fixed as soon as possible.
+Bill starts yet another day with an invitation to an emergency meeting with the internal audit.

-> We just concluded our Q3 internal audit for the upcoming SOX-404 external audit.
-We discovered concerning deficiencies.
-Due to the urgency of the findings, we need to meet with IT this morning.
->
-> Nancy

-Bill finds the meeting room and sees that Nancy, John and Wes are present, together with Tim, the IT auditor.

 > We found 952 IT general control deficiencies, of which 16 are significant.
 You need to investigate each of these findings, confirm them, and then create a remediation plan.
 We only have three weeks until the external auditors arrive.
 We require your response by one week from Monday.

 Bill is now wondering where he is going to find resources for it.

 ### Constraints
 Wes and Bill starts a conversation after the meeting, which leads to Wes commenting they would need Brent for a bunch of the items.
-Bill is not happy with hearing this.
+Bill is not happy hearing this.

 > Brent.
 Brent, Brent, Brent!
 Can't we do anything without him?
-Look at us!
 I don't care how talented he is.
 If you're telling me that our organization can't do anything without him, we've got a big problem.

-Wes, admits in an embarrassed way that Brent may know more about how the company works compared to him, which Bill does not like either.
+Wes, admits Brent may know more about how the company works compared to him.

 > You're a senior manager.
 This should be as unacceptable to you as it is to me!

-### Planning Work
+### Unkown Workload
 As the discussion goes, Wes complains people will just keep asking IT for more and more _stuff_, which has always been the case.
 Bill asks where he can find the current list of _commitments_, which does not exist as far as Wes knows.

-He calls Patty telling her he will need her help to figure what all the current work commitments are, so that he can talk about resourcing to Steve later.
-Patty informs him that there is no such list and it is somewhat scattered across departments and people, and some work is actually not even documented and done by people going to their favorite IT guy and for getting done as quickly as possible.
+He calls Patty telling her he will need her help to figure what all the current work commitments are.
+Patty informs him there is no such list and it is somewhat scattered across departments, and some work is actually not even documented at all.

-Bill then decides the best he can get at the moment can be finding out all the commitments the people work on audit findings and Phoenix are.

 > At the very least, get me the work estimate to fix the audit findings.
 Then, for each of those resources, tell me what their other commitments are that we're going to be pulling them off of.
 For that matter, do the same thing for every person assigned to Phoenix.
-I'm guessing we're overloaded, so I want to know by how much.
-I want to proactively tell people whose projects have been bumped, so they're not surprised when we don't deliver what we promised.
+I'm guessing we're overloaded.

 Patty approves Bill..